-> - Talk to shop assistants and answer your phone and differently to become better storytellers.
+- Talking to shop assistants or answering your phone differently will help you to become better storytellers.

->

-> This is where the taco metaphor breaks and will be discarded.
+This is where the taco metaphor breaks down and will be discarded.

->

-> A taco meal cannot be cleared away and cleaned up before it is cooked and prepared.
+A taco meal cannot be cleared away and cleaned up before it is cooked and prepared.
 However, the story process outlined above can be changed.
 The elements of storytelling … story listening can be reordered.

 Let’s not be too hard on ourselves or others.